 Unlike common law systems, the PRC legal system is based on written statutes and decided legal cases have little precedential value.
 In 1979, the PRC government began to promulgate a comprehensive system of laws and regulations governing economic matters in general.
 The overall effect of legislation since then has been to significantly enhance the protections afforded to various forms of foreign investment in China.
 Our PRC operating subsidiaries, Champion Technology and Champion Education Technology, are wholly foreign-owned enterprises, and both are subject to laws and regulations applicable to foreign investment in China in general and laws and regulations applicable to wholly foreign-owned enterprises in particular.
-Our PRC affiliated entities, Beijing Champion, Caikaowang, Champion Wangge, Beijing Haidian District Champion Training School, or Champion Training School, Beijing Zhengbao Yucai Education Technology Co., Ltd., or Zhengbao Yucai, and Zhejiang Champion Xinlixiang Education Management Co., Ltd., or Champion Xinlixiang, are subject to laws and regulations governing the formation and conduct of domestic PRC companies.
+Our PRC affiliated entities, Beijing Champion, Caikaowang, Champion Wangge, Beijing Haidian District Champion Training School, or Champion Training School, Zhengbao Yucai, and Champion Xinlixiang, are subject to laws and regulations governing the formation and conduct of domestic PRC companies.
 Relevant PRC laws, regulations and legal requirements may change frequently, and their interpretation and enforcement involve uncertainties.
 For example, we may have to resort to administrative and court proceedings to enforce the legal protection that we enjoy either by law or contract.
 However, since PRC administrative and court authorities have significant discretion in interpreting and implementing statutory and contractual terms, it may be more difficult to evaluate the outcome of administrative and court proceedings and the level of legal protection we enjoy than under more developed legal systems.
 Such uncertainties, including the inability to enforce our contracts and intellectual property rights, could materially and adversely affect our business and operations.
-Accordingly, we cannot predict the effect of future developments in the PRC legal system, particularly with respect
+Accordingly, we cannot predict the effect of future developments in the PRC legal system, particularly with respect to the education sector, including the promulgation of new laws, changes to existing laws or the interpretation or enforcement thereof, or the preemption of local regulations by national laws.
+These uncertainties could limit the legal protections available to us and other foreign investors.